top of page

 Mr. Smith Goes to Washington

 Man, I love Jimmy Stewart!
 He was sooo good in this movie.
-From naive to empassioned, upright, and roughed up, I enjoyed every moment he was on the screen.
-I also really loved some of the supporting actors, espeically Guy Kibbee and Harry Carey.
-I loved the slick look of the film and my favourite shot was the one just after Jefferson was found guilty and he was in the memorial place and the lighting was supberb!
+From naive to impassioned, upright, and roughed up, I enjoyed every moment he was on the screen.
+I also really loved some of the supporting actors, especially Guy Kibbee and Harry Carey.
+I loved the slick look of the film, and my favourite shot was the one just after Jefferson was found guilty and he was in the memorial place and the lighting was supberb!
 Chef's kiss.
 There was a small part of the movie that was a bit slow, and I wanted to see Thomas get his just desserts, but overall, it was really nice.
 Yes, it was a bit idealistic, but I like the concept of holding people in power to account.
 That doesn't really depend on your political leanings.
 This movie was nominated for Best Picture, and currently it's sitting second for me, so I totally agree.
 Jimmy Stewart's nomination is totally warranted, and as yet, I think it's only going to be an amazing performance to beat Jimmy's for mine.
 I agree with Carey's nomination too, but he really didn't have a lot of screen-time.
 I'm ok with Raines' nomination too but I wanted the end scene to be just a touch better.
 I like Capra films so happy with the nomination here.
 In fact, all agree with all the nominations (there was a lot!) except for scoring, because I didn't find that very memorable.

 I think this movie is slightly more meaningful to Americans but it such a classic film that I recommend it to anyone.
 And I'd watch it again, just for Jimmy!